aezarebski/epi-sim/README.md

 # epi-sim
-A tool for simulating epidemics, with a focus on phylodynamics and observation models.
+A library for simulating epidemics, with a focus on phylodynamics and observation models.

 ## Available models